Professional vs. Computer-Go Bot: 2-1

 There was also a 19x19 game: Catalin gave Mogo 9 stones handicap and won.
 Mogo is very strong on small boards only.
 On 19x19 there is a different story, because the number of variations to consider grows exponentially with the size of the board, and the depth of the analysis that Mogo can do is very limited compared with 9x9.
 You can follow all games below.

 If you have never played Computer-Go, or haven't done so in a while because you were frustrated with the level of Go programs from a few years ago, definitely give it a try, you may be surprised.
-I was surpised by the GnuGo bot recently - you can play against it online.
+I was surpised by the GnuGo bot recently.
 And GnuGo should be a few levels below Mogo...

 For those of you interested in Computer-Go from a technical perspective, there is a discussion thread on the computer-go mailiing list about this match.